eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 ## Debugging

-For debugging the MXCHIP application, see [Debugging with Visual Studio Code](../../docs/debugging.md).
+For debugging the application, see [Debugging with Visual Studio Code](../../docs/debugging.md).

 ## Clean up resources